Rousimar Palhares: Middleweight

+Palhares debuted with the UFC against Ivan Salaverry on May 24, 2008 at UFC 84 and won the bout via an armbar submission in the first round.
+This fight earned him a $75,000 Submission of the Night award.

 Palhares fought against former PRIDE Middleweight & Welterweight Champion Dan Henderson at UFC 88.
 Henderson defeated Palhares by unanimous decision handing Palhares his first loss in the UFC.

 Palhares quickly rebounded from the loss to defeat veteran Jeremy Horn at UFC 93 by unanimous decision.
 Palhares was expected to face Italian Alessio Sakara on December 5, 2009, at The Ultimate Fighter 10 Finale, but due to an injury while training, Sakara had to withdraw.
 On December 12, 2009, at UFC 107 Palhares fought against Lucio Linhares and defeated Linhares by heel hook.

 At UFC 111, Palhares defeated Tomasz Drwal by heel hook 45 seconds into the first round.
 He was, however, subsequently suspended for 90 days for continuing to crank the submission even after Drwal had tapped and referee Kevin Mulhall stepped in to stop the fight.

 Palhares was expected to face Nate Marquardt on August 28, 2010, at UFC 118, however the bout was moved to September 15, 2010, to headline UFC Fight Night 22 after Alan Belcher was forced to pull out of his bout with Demian Maia with an eye injury.
 Marquardt defeated Palhares via first round TKO.
 During the fight, Palhares claimed that Marquardt had greased his leg after failing to secure a leg lock on the ground.
 Marquardt attacked, catching Palhares off guard as he was complaining to the referee and won the fight through a ground-and-pound stoppage.
 Palhares would later apologize for his actions during the fight after it was determined by officials that Marquardt's leg was not greased.